azuqua/notp/README.md

 #### <a name="WritingGenServers"></a>Writing GenServers

 The `GenServer` class is used to create actors that send messages around and receive messages from the rest of the cluster.
-They're the basic unit of logic handling in clusterluck, and heavily derived off of Erlang's gen_server's, but incorporated into node.js' EventEmitter model.
+They're the basic unit of logic handling in notp, and heavily derived off of Erlang's gen_server's, but incorporated into node.js' EventEmitter model.
 To start a `GenServer` with no event handling, we can use the following code:

 ```javascript